List of One Piece films: Baron Omatsuri and the Secret Island

 The animation in this film is very different from the regular series, using the style often seen in Mamoru Hosoda's films.
 Some of the later episodes use styles similar to those seen in this film.
 The story also differs from the usually carefree and high strung style of writing that One Piece follows.
-The film follows a darker style of writing which received with mixed reviews.
+The film follows a darker style of writing which received mixed reviews.